Eggplant Parmigiana Recipe You’ll Make on Repeat

 1.

-Prep the Eggplants: Slice the eggplants into ½-inch thick rounds.
-Salt both sides of the eggplant slices and place them in a colander.
-Let them sit for 30 minutes to 1 hour to draw out the bitterness.
-Rinse well under cold water and pat dry with a towel.
+Slice the eggplants into ½-inch thick rounds.
+Generously salt both sides and place them in a colander to rest for 30–60 minutes.
+This helps draw out excess moisture and bitterness.
+After resting, rinse the slices under cold water and pat them dry thoroughly with a clean towel.

 Mark as complete